ahmedrhuma/libyantrader-telegram-bot/README.md

 ## 5. Set hook URL

-Set the URl for the hook on `set.php` file.
+Set the URl for the hook on `config.php` file.

 ```php
 $hook_url = 'https://your_path/hook.php';